|

 1935 issue of The Cornhill Magazine.

-Similarly, at the time of writing, I have managed to track down only two articles by
+Similarly, at the time of writing, I have managed to track down only five articles by

 As Turnbull is so little known today, I feel a few words about his short fiction are